-We derive a generative model describing how the velocity of a point in 3D gets mapped to the velocity of its image point.
-The nodal point of a lens is where a light ray passes undeviated.
-Let r_o be a vector representing a point (x,y,z) on an object in the 3D scene.
-Let r_i be the vector representing its corresponding point in the projected image (e.g. on to the retina). z is a vector pointing along the axis between the nodal point and image origin (e.g. fovea). f is the distance from the nodal point to the image plane.
+We now derive a simple generative model describing how the velocity of a point in 3D gets mapped to the velocity of its image point.
+Recall that nodal point of a lens is where a light ray passes undeviated.
+Let $r_o$ be a vector representing a point (x,y,z) on an object in the 3D scene.
+Let $r_i$ be the vector representing its corresponding point in the projected image (e.g. on to the retina). z is a vector pointing along the axis between the nodal point and image origin (e.g. fovea). f is the distance from the nodal point to the image plane.